-Joanie Gonella CPE - Registrar/Instructor
+Joanie Gonella CPE - Director of Student Services

 Licensed Professional Electrologist and Permanent Makeup Technician since 2003, Joanie owns and operates a successful Electrology clinic in California.
 Joanie has a baccalaureate degree in Neuroscience from the University of California, Irvine and a post-baccalaureate pre-medical certificate from Florida Atlantic University.
 As an expert in the field of Electrology, today Joanie speaks and trains internationally.